volkodava/CarND-Behavioral-Cloning-P3/writeup_report.md

 - image brightness shift
 - image channel shift

-Left/right images is useful to train the recovery driving scenario, brightness/channel shifts for different lightening conditions.
+Left/right images is useful to train the recovery driving scenario.
+Brightness/channel shifts should help to make the model immune to varying contrast and illumination.

 To reduce the occurrences of low and zero angle data points I adjusted dataset based on histogram with a distribution fit line.
 Everything above the optimal distribution fit line gets dropped so that I expect to get the car to drive more smoothly (see pictures below)